 Let’s build on that theme.
 I teased in the opener about human first versus what I’m calling data first AI, why is that human first approach better suited for the problems that you’re solving with it?

 Christopher Nguyen (07:59):

 Right. so, so one way to look at it is just to think about machine learning.
 You know, you, you could say give it sufficient amount of data, right?
-We and sufficient amount of compute we could use machine learning algorithms to essentially discover virtually any pattern in the data, put, put very crude way, very a grossly, you know, simplified way machine learning can solve almost anything given enough data.
-But if there is enough data is, is a big gift.
+We and sufficient amount of compute we could use machine learning algorithms to essentially discover virtually any pattern in the data, put very crude way, very a grossly, you know, simplified way machine learning can solve almost anything given enough data.
+But if there is enough data is, a big gift.
 And it turns out in a lot of industries, and I’ve, I’ve thought about this.
 This is any company that has a significant dimension, which is quite different from the world that, that I came from that most of, you know, folks in Silicon valley come from the Googles, the Facebook, the Twitters of the world that are digital first companies, right.

 Christopher Nguyen (08:54):

 There’s a huge world out there, right?
 We, we still drive our cars.
 We still, you know, eat our lunches.
 We’re still very much, you know, atomic beings, not just digital beings.
 And when it comes to industries that have a large physical component, right.
 We talk about industrial, I manufacturing and so on, it turns out the question of having the right kind of data and sufficient amount of that data is, is a big challenge.
 Machine learning fails at these problems.
 I can give you a particular example of that, but it’s there’s a pattern out there and very, you know, not just us that have it is we’re lucky in the sense that we’re actually inside the belly of the beast, right.
 But a lot of vendors outside that try to sell to manufacturers and other industrial companies find that, that you know, the algorithms, the machine learning algorithms alone will not work to solve these business relevant problems.